swe-akash/system-design-basics/networking/http-headers.md

 - **Last-Modified**: Indicates the date and time at which the resource was last modified, allowing clients to make conditional requests based on the resource's state.
 - **Server**: Provides information about the server software handling the request (e.g., Apache, Nginx).
 - **Set-Cookie**: Used by the server to send cookies to the client, which can be stored and sent back in subsequent requests.

+## Security Headers

+- **X-Powered-By**: This header is often used to indicate the technology stack used by the web server.
+However, it can also provide attackers with information about potential vulnerabilities in the server software.
+It is recommended to remove or obfuscate this header to prevent attackers from gaining insights into the server's technology.
+- **Refferrer-Policy**: This header controls how much referrer information is sent with requests.
+It can help protect user privacy by limiting the amount of information shared with third-party websites.
+For example, setting it to "no-referrer" will prevent any referrer information from being sent.
+- **X-Content-Type-Options**: This header is used to prevent MIME type sniffing, which can lead to security vulnerabilities.
+Setting it to "nosniff" tells the browser to strictly follow the declared content type and not attempt to guess the content type based on the content itself.
+- **X-XSS-Protection**: This header is used to enable or disable the browser's built-in XSS protection.
+Setting it to "1; mode=block" will enable the protection and block any detected XSS attacks.
+- **Strict-Transport-Security (HSTS)**: This header is used to enforce secure connections by instructing the browser to only communicate with the server over HTTPS.
+It can help prevent man-in-the-middle attacks and ensure that sensitive data is transmitted securely.